smh-hosseiny/Dome-3D-Reconstruction-/README.md

 # Dome-3D-Reconstruction
 A Graphical User Interface (GUI) is employed to facilitate running the program.
-You can locate your image and the desired algorithm to reconstruct the 3D model of a dome from a single image.
+You can chooes your image and the desired algorithm to reconstruct the 3D model of a dome from a single image.

 ## GUI